Anupama94/Cake-POS/apidoc.md

 # Items

-The orders name-space contains resource collections for creating, closing, updating and viewing of currently open orders.
+The items name-space contains resource collections for viewing available items in the database.